 The results of a calculation can be accessed directly from the calculation node.
 Type in the terminal verdi calculation res <pk> which will print the output dictionary of the "scalar" results parsed by AiiDA at the end of the calculation.
-Note that this is actually a shortcut for verdi data parameter show <pk2> where pk2 refers to the ParameterData node attached as an output of the calculation node, with link name output\parameters.
+Note that this is actually a shortcut for verdi data parameter show <pk2> where pk2 refers to the ParameterData node attached as an output of the calculation node, with link name output_parameters.

-By looking at the output of the command, what is the Fermi energy of the calculation having pk=4079?
+By looking at the output of the command, what is the Fermi energy of the calculation with UUID prefix ce81c420?

-Similarly to what you did for the calculation inputs, you can access the output files via the commands and verdi calculation outputcat <pk>
+Similarly to what you did for the calculation inputs, you can access the output files via the commands verdi calculation outputls <pk> and verdi calculation outputcat <pk>